 Automating existing HR processes and different job titles is not enough, however.
 To be a People Company, HR leaders need to design engaging experiences for their employees to excel throughout their employment journeys.

 People Companies design great workforce experiences from before day one

 Gone are the days when companies could simply post a vacancy to a job board and wait for the applicants to come rolling in.
 Now, all businesses must communicate the benefits of their brand and reputation as an employer to attract the best people.
 People Companies apply consumer marketing techniques to market themselves successfully to candidates; at Sage People, we call this People Marketing.

 But that’s just the start.
 People Companies grow candidate relationships and deliver great experiences throughout the entire recruitment process.
 They go beyond free lunches, great workspaces and unlimited holiday.
-They know their people and what drives them – and they use this information to create an employer journey that constantly continues to energise their workforce and get the best from them.
+They know their people and what drives them – and they use this information to create an employer journey that constantly continues to energize their workforce and get the best from them.